 Nevertheless, despite all the negativism, soy protein has dominated the plant protein category for many years and is still the most important source of plant protein globally.

-Although the soybean is a cheap commodity with great nutritional value to the world of food security, concern that soy protein ingredients are not being sourced from cleared Amazon forests.
-The political climate including severe change of events such as the Ukraine -Europe's breadbasket- may complicate the world's ability to create alternate crop supplies.
-These conditions are worsened by the drop in potassium exports it is also one of the most destructive monoculture facets of modern agriculture.
-It is heavily associated with ecological tropical disasters in the Amazon regions that contribute to climate change and water pollution.
+Although the soybean is a cheap commodity with great nutritional value to the world of food security, it is also one of the most destructive monoculture facets of modern agriculture associated with ecological tropical disasters in the Amazon regions that contribute to climate change and water pollution.